 The extreme outer fringe of this group only depends on what’s over the air, but realistically most folks in “the antenna culture” choose whatever they want to watch from their live choices.

-I didn’t know that I was part of “the antenna culture” until I was traveling recently and someone used that term.
-I was talking about how I de-stress while in a hotel room by watching live TV and putting all the electronics on the desk.
+I didn’t know that I was part of “the antenna culture” until I was traveling a while back and someone used that term.
+Back then I was talking about how I de-stress while in a hotel room by watching live TV and putting all the electronics on the desk.
 It’s surprisingly effective, and forces you into considering a lot more about the program you’re watching.
 If it’s a news program, you can get drawn in by body language and tone of voice, but be careful to choose a program without too many distracting graphics to feed your need for attention.
 Just sit back and relax.
 A lot of hotels carry BBC World or CNBC, this is perfect for this.
+You may not be thinking about hotels now, but you might be in the future, so keep this article in mind.

 Yes, it’s a little funny to know that you could be ten times as productive if you wanted to be, but is paying 10% attention to ten things really being ten times more productive?
 Some things are really only achievable with a state of deep focus that we seem never to have time for anymore.
 When you put yourself in a state where one thing, happening live and happening once, gets your full attention, you find there’s so much more you can learn from the moment in front of you.

-At least, once you get over the nervous twitches telling you to text someone, swipe at candies, or check your office emails.
-While all these things are important to some degree, what’s more important sometimes is sitting back and just understanding the world as it unfolds.
-That’s a sort of Zen way of looking at things and it’s really kind of funny that it’s all due to television, watched the way it was originally intended to be watched, all happening as they say “at the speed of life.”
+At least, it will help you get over the nervous twitches.
+You know the ones I mean.
+They’re the ones telling you to text someone, play games, or check your office emails.
+All these things are important to some degree.
+What’s more important sometimes is sitting back and just understanding the world as it unfolds.
+That’s a sort of Zen way of looking at things.
+It’s really kind of funny, really.
+You get there by watching television the way people watched in the past.
+You get there by watching “at the speed of life.”